 Industry links - We have strong collaborations with high profile sporting bodies in the region, including football, rugby and water polo.

 Award options - You can exit this course with a Postgraduate Certificate (PgCert), Postgraduate Diploma (PgDip) or Masters Degree (MSc) in Sport and Exercise Medicine.

 “I HAVE HAD THE OPPORTUNITY TO BE TAUGHT AND ALSO INTERACT WITH TEAM DOCTORS AND PHYSIOTHERAPISTS FROM TOP PREMIER LEAGUE FOOTBALL CLUBS.
 THIS HAS ENABLED ME TO UNDERSTAND REAL AND PRACTICAL PERSPECTIVES ON SPORT AND EXERCISE MEDICINE WITHIN A PROFESSIONAL ENVIRONMENT.’’
 Jimi - MSc Sport and Exercise Medicine

-This course allows you to develop the knowledge to deliver specialist advice and skills to manage elite athletes and sportspeople of all abilities recovering from illness injury or managing a long-term condition.
+On this course, you’ll develop the knowledge to deliver specialist advice and skills to manage elite athletes and sportspeople of all abilities recovering from illness, injury or managing long-term conditions.

 The course is aimed at qualified doctors, physiotherapists and osteopaths.

 A degree in physiotherapy (normally 2.2 or above)/a graduate diploma in physiotherapy together with evidence of an approved and relevant post qualification education.